marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * Yes: There is a United States flag at school.
 * No: There is an United States flag at school.

+> This holds true with acronyms and initialisms, too: an LCD display, a UK-based company, an HR department, a URL. ~Grammarly

 ### Capitalization

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.